-- 8.1 The Director of Direct Services presented a report that provided an update on the Vehicle Replacement Programme 2019 to 2025 and the proposals for year 4 of the vehicle replacement programme.
-The report sought approval for the commission of 105 vehicles/mechanical plant equipment, with an estimated value of £2.7m, to replace 105 financially unsustainable and operationally inefficient vehicles/mechanical plant equipment, ensuring that the Council's fleet would be Clean Air Zone complaint and introducing Ultra Low Emission Vehicles where possible. - 8.2 RESOLVED UNANIMOUSLY: That Finance Sub-Committee approves the commission of 105 vehicles/mechanical plant equipment, with an estimated value of £2.7m, to replace 105 older polluting financially unsustainable and operationally inefficient vehicles/mechanical plant equipment in line with Year 4 of the agreed vehicle replacement programme.
+This report provides an update on the delivery of the programme to date and the proposals for year 4 of the vehicle replacement programme.

+This report seeks approval for the commission of 105 vehicles/mechanical plant equipment, with an estimated value of £2.7m, to replace 105 financially unsustainable and operationally inefficient vehicles/mechanical plant equipment in line with Year 4 of the agreed vehicle replacement programme.

+8.2 RESOLVED UNANIMOUSLY: That Finance Sub-Committee approves the commission of 105 vehicles/mechanical plant equipment, with an estimated value of £2.7m, to replace 105 older polluting financially unsustainable and operationally inefficient vehicles/mechanical plant equipment in line with Year 4 of the agreed vehicle replacement programme.